LAStools/LAStools.github.io/download/las2dem_README.md

 using '-set_min_max 10 100' or can be set '-compute_min_max'.
 The color ramps can be inverted with '-invert_ramp'.

-An interesting new option rasterizes the length of the longest or shortest edge around every vertex, which is useful for point spacing analysis across the surveyed area.
+An interesting option rasterizes the length of the longest or shortest edge around every vertex, which is useful for point spacing analysis across the surveyed area.
 Use '-edge_longest' or '-edge_shortest' to enable these options.